meganpecho/JAMM/README.md

 PS - We really tried our very hardest.
 This was a big learning experience and as much as we tried to keep the scope small, we ended up being over-ambitious.

+Link to [Heroku](https://backlogjamm.herokuapp.com/).
+It mostly works except for the timer, which is strange because the timer works locally.
+This was more of an experiment than actually necessary.

 ---

 ## Development server